Fauna v10 Python client driver (current)

 Retries

-By default, the client automatically retries a query if the request returns a 429 HTTP status code.
+By default, the client automatically retries query requests that return a limit_exceeded [error code.
 Retries use an exponential backoff.

 Use the Client configuration's max_backoff parameter to set the maximum time between retries.
 Similarly, use max_attempts to set the maximum number of retry attempts.